postmanlabs/labs-docs/v6/postman/environments_and_globals/intro_to_environments_and_globals.md

 You can create, share, duplicate, export, and delete an environment.
 You can also import an environment as a single JSON file.

 **Note**: Environment and global variables are always stored as strings.
-If you’re storing objects/arrays, be sure to JSON.stringify() them before storing, and JSON.parse() them while retrieving.
+If you’re storing objects or arrays, be sure to `JSON.stringify()` them before storing, and `JSON.parse()` them while retrieving.

 To learn how to manage environments for tasks such as creating or sharing an environment, see [Manage environments](/docs/v6/postman/environments_and_globals/manage_environments){:target="_blank"}.